hanlaman/senior-design-25/project tasks/effort matrix.md

 | 20 | Validate smart home reminders | Hannah Laman | 10% | 10% | 10% | **40%** |

 ---

+**Notes:**
+- Each member is the primary owner of five core tasks (~40% effort).
+- The remaining effort (10–20%) represents collaborative work, integration, and testing.